Sports Coach Logo Sports Coach Training Principles Fitness Components

 16/18

-The 16/8 method is when you skip breakfast and only eat during eight hours of your choosing; the remaining 16 hours are spent fasting.
-The time you eat using this method can be 12-8 pm, for example, or any other variation of eight hours.
+The 16/8 method involves skipping breakfast and eating only during eight hours of your choosing; the remaining 16 hours are spent fasting.
+For example, you can eat between 12 and 8 p.m. or any other variation of eight hours.

 5:2

-The 5:2 diet does restrict calories, and, therefore, may not be everyone's favourite.
-But, if counting calories is something you already do, this diet could be the perfect one for you.
-With this diet, 500-600 calories are consumed twice a week, on non-consecutive days.
+The 5:2 diet does restrict calories and, therefore, may not be everyone's favourite.
+But if counting calories is something you already do, this diet could be the perfect one for you.
+This diet consumes 500-600 calories twice a week on non-consecutive days.
 Other than those two days, however, eating remains normal.

 Eat-Stop-Eat

-Eat-stop-eat requires a longer fasting period, which is 24 hours.
-This is done once or twice a week by not eating breakfast one day, for example, and, then, not eating again until breakfast the next day.
+Eat-stop-eat requires a more extended fasting period, which is 24 hours.
+It is done once or twice a week by not eating breakfast one day, for example, and then not eating again until breakfast the next day.

 Five-Day Prolonged Fast

-Lastly, the five-day prolonged fast is what it sounds like it is a fast that lasts for five days.
+Lastly, the five-day prolonged fast is what it sounds like: a fast that lasts for five days.
 However, there are two different five-day fasts that people have been taking advantage of.

-The first version, the original, only allows for the consumption of water during the fasting period.
-That being said, five days is a long time to fast, especially if you are trying it out for the first time.
+The first version, the original, only allows water consumption during the fasting period.
+Five days is a long time to fast, especially if you try it out for the first time.
 That is why the modified version of the five-day fast was introduced.

-For the modified five-day fast, you can eat plant-based, low-calorie, low-carb, and low-protein foods during the fast.
-The idea behind this modified fast is that it is supposed to mimic the results of the original five-day water fast by restricting calorie intake to just 800 calories per day.
+You can eat plant-based, low-calorie, low-carb, and low-protein foods for the modified five-day fast.
+This modified fast is supposed to mimic the original five-day water fast results by restricting calorie intake to just 800 calories per day.

-It is important to note that during the non-fasting periods, your diet should, still, be on the healthier side.
+During the non-fasting periods, your diet should still be healthier.
 Fasting does not mean you can eat anything you want in those open periods of eating.
 When aiming for a healthier lifestyle, there are five food groups you must ensure you are getting enough amounts of.
 Those five groups are:

 • Bread, cereals, and potatoes